Master PET‑CT in oncology | 20% OFFRegister here

 Description

-This module (5 MRI cases) will help you to learn complex anatomy of the knee including the femorotibial and patellofemoral joints.
+This MRI course will help you to learn complex anatomy of the knee, including the femorotibial and patellofemoral joints.
 It will help you understand the biomechanics of injuries and recognise typical ligament and tendon injuries as well as associated meniscal, bone and cartilage abnormalities.

 Level